A 501(c)(3) nonprofit

 A horse can't be lied to.

 A horse responds to who you are, right now — your breath, your posture, your honesty.
-Working with horses asks a man to show up the way recovery asks him to show up.
+Working with horses asks a man to show up the way sober living asks him to show up.

-Many of our residents who had been through treatment many times before describe their time with the horses as the moment something finally moved inside them.
+Many residents describe their time with the horses as the moment daily life began to feel grounded again.

 Length of stay